 All of which are worth the journey!

 In this blog, I made sure I listed out information about the driving distances from Scottsdale to each destination, as well as what you can expect when you get there.
+You should also check out my guide on things to do in Scottsdale, AZ.

 The Best Day Trips from Scottsdale, AZ